techidaily/site-win11-tips/source/_posts/navigating-the-windows-iscsi-initiator-a-beginners-guide.md

 ## 5\.
 Open the iSCSI Initiator Using the Task Manager

- You probably know that you can[force close your Windows programs](https://www.makeuseof.com/tag/how-to-kill-unresponsive-programs-without-the-task-manager/) using the Task Manager.
+ You probably know that you can [force close your Windows programs](https://www.makeuseof.com/tag/how-to-kill-unresponsive-programs-without-the-task-manager/) using the Task Manager.
 But besides that, this tool can also help you access your apps.

  So, let’s explore how you can open the iSCSI Initiator using the Task Manager: